jetpilots/jet/lang.md

 Code structure

 All executable code is contained within **function**s in Jet.
 A **variable** is a piece of data of a certain type.
 Jet has several basic and compound **type**s to help organize and structure your data.
 A **module** is the fundamental unit of Jet source code, containing definitions of functions, types, and variables.
 Each module corresponds uniquely to a source file with the extension `.jet`.
-Modules may **import** other modules to use code defned within them.
+Modules may **import** other modules to use code defined within them.

 Project structure